ElielGez/oop-verifier/README.md

     - [2.
 Go to main directory](#2-go-to-main-directory)
     - [3.
 Init & push](#3-init--push)

-## Check your submition file
+## Check your submission file

-The submition file should be as follows:
+The submission file should be as follows:

 ```bash
 <url for git clone>